-Public funding for civil society is set to become even more scarce amid Covid-19 recovery.
+This update comes as public funding for civil society is set to become even more scarce amid Covid-19 recovery this year.

 Earlier this year New Philanthropy Capital (NPC) warned that charities are “unlikely to receive” much of a £5.17bn block of government funding aimed at “levelling up” the UK to tackle geographic inequalities.